2000 Puerto Rican Day Parade attacks: Attacks

 At 6:14 p.m.
 EDT, the first of the violent attacks began.
 At Simon Bolivar Plaza, near Sixth Avenue and Central Park South, a group of 15 to 20 men descended upon two teenagers, sprayed them with water, and proceeded to grope them.
 One victim was pushed to the ground and an assailant stole a pocketbook from them before moving on.
 A few minutes later, the attackers surrounded a French honeymooning couple on Center Drive near Wollman Rink.
 The group doused the woman with water, with some men reportedly chanting, "Soak her!
 Soak her!"
 The group then tore off her clothes and undergarments, groped her, and yanked her jewelry from her neck.
 Her husband attempted to save her, forcing his way through the crowd, and taking her out of the park to a policeman.
 The couple was ushered to a police scooter, but the crowd surrounded the scooter and attempted to continue the attack.

-Soon after, another victim, skating down Central Park South, was assaulted by a group of men.
+Soon after, another victim, skating down Central Park South, was sexually assaulted by a group of men.
 She was pulled to the ground and the assailants attempted to remove her shorts.
 The men eventually gave up after stealing her cell phone.
-The victim then attempted to report the attack to a policeman who ignored her.
+The victim then attempted to report the attack to a policeman, who ignored her.
 Dozens of women were subsequently mobbed and assaulted.
 One of the last attacks was on a trio of British tourists at around 6:48 p.m.
 The three teenagers were sitting on a fence in the park when a group of men began groping them.
-One of the teenagers was forcibly separated from her group, stripped, sexually assaulted and sexually abused.
-After a brief respite, a second group of men came upon her and assaulted and robbed her.
+One of the teenagers was forcibly separated from her group, stripped, and sexually assaulted.
+After a brief respite, a second group of men came upon her and sexually assaulted and robbed her.